 Rule 2202.
 Player registration Fee

-The NYSWYSA player registration fee shall be $8.50 (starting 9/2014) for each player each seasonal year.
-In addition, NYSWYSA shall charge an additional fee of $8 for all players who require a US Youth Soccer Member Pass.
-The player registration fee will increase to $9.25 (starting 9/2017) and each season thereafter, and shall increase to $10.00 per player (starting 9/2019) and each season thereafter.
+The NYSWYSA player registration fee shall be $11.25 for each player each seasonal year.
+In addition, NYSWYSA shall charge an additional fee of $9.25 for all players who require a US Youth Soccer Member Pass.
+The player registration fee will increase to $12.25 and the member pass to $10.00 (starting 9/2021) and each season thereafter.
 These player registration and pass fees must be paid to NYSWYSA by the last day of each month of the seasonal year for which the fees were due.
 Fees are collected via RosterPro Invoices.

 Rule 2203.
 Olympic Development Program Player Tryouts